Year End Tax Planning Opportunities

 The personal savings allowance is £1,000 of tax-free interest for basic rate taxpayers, and £500 for higher rate taxpayers.
 There is no allowance for those paying tax at 45%.

 Two further £1,000 tax-free allowances are available; one for property and the other for miscellaneous trading income.

 Inheritance Tax (IHT)

 An individual can make gifts of up to £3,000, multiple smaller gifts of £250 or regular gifts out of their income each tax year.
 These will all be exempt from IHT.

 You can also make one off gifts on marriage or civil partnership; the amount exempt depends on your relationship to the couple.
 Larger gifts over and above these exemptions can also be made, but the giver needs to live for seven years before they are fully free of IHT.

 If you are a UK taxpayer and make a charitable donation via Gift Aid, the charity is able to claim an extra 25p for every £1 you give.
 As Gift Aid assumes that the money has been taxed at the standard rate, higher or additional rate taxpayers are eligible to receive a further 20% or 25% (21% or 26% if you are a Scottish resident) of the grossed up donation as a reduction in tax liability.
 So remember to record any Gift Aid donations on your tax return.

 Other Tax Efficient Investments

 There are other investment options that are time limited and have tax incentives such as Enterprise Investment Schemes (EIS), Venture Capital Trusts (VCT) and Seed Enterprise Investment Schemes (SEIS).

 Please be aware that your capital will be at risk when you invest, and that you may get back less than you invested.
+There is no guarantee of how future wealth will be taxed and everyone’s situation is unique.
 This article does not constitute financial advice so before acting upon it, the reader should always take the appropriate financial advice.